markhodierne/book-agent/PROMPTS.md

     7. If there have been significant changes, update `FUNCTIONAL.md` or `ARCHITECTURE.md` as required
     8. **IMPORTANT**: Be concise, don't repeat yourself, double check and remove duplication/reduce where possible

+    DO NOT CREATE ANY NEW .md FILES FOR DOCUMENTATION - UPDATE THE EXISTING .md FILES.
     After creating/updating these files, I'll reset the context window and we'll continue with a fresh session.